Azure/autorest.java/readme.md

       - <Service>ClientImpl.java
 ```

-and requires `azure-core` 1.19.0-beta.1 as a dependency.
+and requires latest `azure-core` as a dependency.

 # Customizations